All Episodes

 You end up being tortured.

-There is no there is no upward mobility economically.
+There is no, there is no upward mobility economically.

-The leaders take it all.
+The leaders take it all there's, there's literally nothing.

 It's an absolute, it's a dungeon of existence.

-Unless they're brought in line, unless they're willing to tow the line, unless they're willing to become absolute butt kissers and report everything written for them.
+And he always used to tell me that the people in the media don't realize they're going to be the first shut up, they're going to be the first silence, they're going to be the first to go, unless they're brought in line, unless they're willing to toe the line, unless they're willing to become absolute Butt kissers and report everything written for them.

 If there's any dissent whatsoever, they're the first gone.